Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 The answer is straightforward; it works for our clients, and it has been the most effective product against insect bites for our clients.
 That is the bottom line.

 We have no connection with the manufacturers of Rid, the Safari store, or Top Brands for less.
 The above was an unsolicited endorsement of the product based on its effectiveness and not on any arrangement that might financially benefit Kabiza Wilderness Safaris.

 We have sent an email to RID to buy a few cases for our clients.
 Sadly, we never heard back from them.
 That, however, does not take away from the effectiveness of the product.

 Links to both the Safari Store and Top Brands for less can be found at the end of this article, along with further helpful articles on fighting the bite on Safari.

-- Applying RID Insect Repellent: Apply insect to both your skin and clothing.
-For your face, spray the repellent into your hands and then apply it to your skin.
+- Applying RID Insect Repellent: Apply insects to both your skin and Clothing.
+Spray the repellent into your hands and then use it on your skin for your face.
 Please do not get it into your eyes, and follow the instructions on the bottle.
-For your clothing, apply it all over your trousers, shirt, hat, and shoes.
+Apply it all over your trousers, shirt, hat, and shoes for Your Clothing.
 Please do not use it on undergarments.